-- 1. Survey all library staff for stories about the library.

-- 2. Select staff stories that highlight the library's mission and conduct in-person interviews with those staff to further flesh out the stories.

-- 3. Interview selected staff on camera.

-- 4. Review video and write a script.

-- 5. Edit video according to script.
+- 1. Survey all library staff for stories about the library. - 2.
+Select staff stories that highlight the library's mission and conduct in-person interviews with those staff to further flesh out the stories. - 3.
+Interview selected staff on camera. - 4.
+Review video and write a script. - 5.
+Edit video according to script. - XVII.

-XVI.
 Finish the Integrated Library System RFP process begun in 2017 to support customer service and staff efficiencies.

 - 1. Review responses to RFP.

 - 2. Determine leading respondent.

 - 3. Negotiate contract agreement.

 - 4. Implement service and appraise outcome.

-- XVII.
+- XVIII.
 Guarantee library information technology needs are met by replacing worn hardware and software with necessary new back-up servers, security cameras, and Microsoft Software Assurance.

 - 1. Select and procure recommended equipment and software. - 2.
 Develop implementation plans and carryout. - 3.
-Evaluate results. - XVIII.
+Evaluate results. - XIX.
 Implement new banking services in concert with new vendor to obtain best financial services for the district.

 - 1. Complete contract with selected vendor.

 - 2. Commence services.

 - 3. Assess and adjust, as required.

 - 4. Review purchase card and credit card merchant services.

-- XIX.
+- XX.
 Improve employee benefits with the addition of health benefit for part-time library staff.

 - 1. Scan marketplace for desirable opportunities. - 2.
 Vet options with employees and administration. - 3.
-Implement and assess outcomes. - XX.
-Keep PCCLD supervisors up-to-date on best management practices by providing a series of training classes.
+Implement and assess outcomes. - XXI.
+Increase circulation by implementing a temporary, one-time fine forgiveness (amnesty program).